facebookresearch/hydra/website/versioned_docs/version-0.11/intro.md

 title: Getting started
 sidebar_label: Getting started
 ---
+import useBaseUrl from '@docusaurus/useBaseUrl';
+import Link from '@docusaurus/Link';

 ## Introduction
 Hydra is an open-source Python framework that simplifies the development of research and other complex applications.
 The key feature is the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line.